YottaDB/YDBDoc/ProgGuide/triggers.rst

 MUPIP Trigger and $ZTRIGGER()
 -----------------------------

 MUPIP TRIGGER provides a facility to examine and update triggers.
 The $ZTRIGGER() function performs trigger maintenance actions analogous to those performed by MUPIP TRIGGER. $ZTRIGGER() returns the truth value expression depending on the success of the specified action.
-You choice of MUPIP TRIGGER or $ZTRIGGER() for trigger maintenance should depend on your current application development model and configuration management practices.
+Your choice of MUPIP TRIGGER or $ZTRIGGER() for trigger maintenance should depend on your current application development model and configuration management practices.
 Both MUPIP TRIGGER and $ZTRIGGER() use the same trigger definition syntax.
 You should familiarize yourself with the syntax of an entry in a trigger definition file before exploring MUPIP TRIGGER and $ZTRIGGER().
 For more information and usage examples of MUPIP TRIGGER, refer to the `Administration and Operations Guide <../AdminOpsGuide/index.html>`_.
-For more information and usage examples of $ZTRIGGER(), refer to “$ZTRIgger()”.
+For more information and usage examples of $ZTRIGGER(), refer to :ref:`ztrigger-function`.